Immunology

 Delegates will:

-- Recognise RED FLAGS as early as possible for the best outcomes for the patient.
+- Recognise red flags as early as possible for the best outcomes for the patient.

 - Learn what tests are needed and when on the patient’s journey.